geod/w4156-boilerplate-gcloud/README.md

 1. Following this link and perform the 3 steps under the `Interactive Installer` section corresponging to your operating system.
 For our case it is Mac OS (vice versa you can choose Linux / windows based on your OS): <br/>
 <a href='https://cloud.google.com/sdk/downloads#interactive'>Google Cloud SDK</a>
-2. Following this link and perform the steps:
+2. Following this link <a href='https://cloud.google.com/appengine/docs/standard/python/download'>App Engine extension for Python</a> and perform the steps as detailed below:
     * 1st (if you dont have Python with version 2.7 in your system.
 You can verify by typing  `python --version` in you terminal / shell)
     * 3rd
     * 4th (skip if you already have git in your system.
 You can verify by typing `git` ), 5th: <br/>
     * 5th

-<a href='https://cloud.google.com/appengine/docs/standard/python/download'>App Engine extension for Python</a>
 3. `cd <your-local-repository / folder>` in our case `cd ase-boilerplate`
 4. `mkdir -t lib`
 5. `pip install -r requirements.txt -t lib`